haroohie-club/SerialLoops/README.md

   <img width="325px" src="https://haroohie.club/images/chokuretsu/serial-loops/sound-editing.png" alt="Screenshot of the Serial Loops sound editor, featuring a modal widget with a sound wave graph.
 Buttons to start and stop playback are present, as are sliders and a checkbox to enable looping and adjust the track loop start and end points." />
   <img width="325px" src="https://haroohie.club/images/chokuretsu/serial-loops/home-screen.png" alt="Screenshot of the Serial Loops home screen.
 The Serial Loops logo and title sits at the top of the menu.
 Below that, under 'Start' on the left hand side, options to create a project, open an existing project, and modify preferences are present.
 An empty list of 'Recents' is visible on the right hand side, where recent projects would appear." />
 </p>

+## Documentation
+Documentation for how to use Serial Loops can be found on [our website](https://haroohie.club/chokuretsu/serial-loops/).

 ## Installation
 ### Prerequisites